APlonks/ether-compose/README.md

 docker compose --profile poa --profile metrics up -d # for poa
 ```

-The configuration can be found further in this documentation
+The configuration can be found further in this documentation.

 You will see the following: